-SMU computational chemistry team uses one-of-a-kind spectrometer to understand how molecules interact and bond
+SMU research aims to better understand how molecules interact and bond

 Research has broad applications for healthcare, designing new materials

 DALLAS (SMU) – Researchers and students in the Computational and Theoretical Chemistry Group (CATCO) at Southern Methodist University (SMU) are using vibrational spectroscopy to gain new insights into molecules with the help of SMU’s powerful high performance computer.

 CATCO is led by Elfi Kraka, the Dedman Family Distinguished Professor and chair of the Department of Chemistry at SMU.

 The research, funded by a grant from the National Science Foundation (NSF), will result in new understandings of molecular interactions that can then be applied far beyond chemistry, ranging from fine-tuning and designing new materials to understanding and modifying the biological activity in enzymes, with broad applications for health care, combining new vibrational spectroscopy data to be produced at SMU with existing available data that is now useable due to technological advances.

 Vibrational spectroscopy uses infrared light to identify and measure characteristics of molecules and is used frequently as an analytical tool in chemical synthesis, biological assays, materials quality control, forensic science, and in the broader health care environment.